 - If previously married, proof of original divorce decree or death certificate needs to be presented to the marriage agent by the applicant if the divorce or death occurred less than 30 days prior to picking up the license.

 - Cousins may marry.
 However, the blood relationship between the prospective applicants cannot be closer than first cousins.

-Where to Apply for a Marriage License
+Where to Obtain a Marriage and/or Civil Union License and Schedule an APPOINTMENT

 Hawaii Island (Big Island): (808) 974-6008